seespace/inair-documentation/1-getting-started/1-build-your-first-app/5-add-input-listener.md

     }
     ```

-What we're doing here is creating 5 `ViewModel`s and by default, binding the layout to the first `ViewModel`.
+What we're doing here is creating a `ArrayList` of 5 `ViewModel` then bind our main layout `MainActivity` to the first item in the list.
 Everytime the `next()` method is called, the `Activity`'s ViewModel changes and the layout will bind to the new `ViewModel` which updates its photo & text.

 Good work, now we have our `ViewModel` ready with some dynamic data.
-What left todo is invoking `next()` method everytime user _double tap_ on anywhere on the controller.
+What left to do is invoking `next()` method every time user _double tap_ on anywhere on the controller.

 Listening for InputEvent
 ------------------------